cameronbrady1527/astral-aggregator/README.md

 ### Firecrawl Configuration

+**Note:** Firecrawl detection requires a paid API plan with sufficient credits.
+The free tier may have limitations.

-**Recommended:** To use Firecrawl detection, add your API key to the configuration:
+To use Firecrawl detection, add your API key to the configuration:

 ```yaml
 firecrawl:
   api_key: "your_firecrawl_api_key_here"
   base_url: "https://api.firecrawl.dev"
 ```

+**Important:** If you see "Payment Required: Insufficient credits" errors, you can:
+1. Upgrade your Firecrawl plan at https://firecrawl.dev/pricing
+2. Use only sitemap detection by setting `detection_methods: ["sitemap"]`
+3. The sitemap detection works perfectly without requiring any API keys

 ## Output Format